 How many pages can a user create?

-It looks like the person who asked this question didn’t spot that once a page is up, user can press again the button for a new page.
-I’m not sure whether or not there is a limit, but unless you don’t have so much free time it is unlikely to being able to manage a lot of pages at the same time.
+It looks like the person who asked this question didn’t spot that once a page is up, the user can press the button again to create a new page.
+I'm not sure whether there is a limit, but unless you have a lot of free time, it is unlikely you’ll be able to manage many pages at the same time.

 Something else you may consider before carrying on with the creation of the page